Power outages are among the most common emergencies you’ll face and a consequence of almost all major disasters.

 - Power output greater than 10W

-If you want to set up a full off-grid solar charger system for your house or bug out location, check out this article, otherwise, let’s dive right in with our top picks.
+If you want to set up a complete off-grid solar charger system for your house or bug-out location, check out this article; otherwise, let’s dive right in with our top picks.

 Our Top Pick

 When browsing for emergency power chargers, you may be tempted to go for a power bank with an integrated solar panel.

 Solar power banks store charge, enabling you to use them at night, and they’re often cheaper and smaller than portable solar panels.

 However, solar power banks have one huge downside.